Icinga/icinga2/doc/6-object-types.md

   Name                  |Description
   ----------------------|----------------
   parent_host_name      |**Required.** The parent host. parent_service_name   |**Optional.** The parent service.
-If omitted this dependency object is treated as host dependency. child_host_name       |**Required.** The child host. child_service_name    |**Optional.** The child service.
-If omitted this dependency object is treated as host dependency. disable_checks        |**Optional.** Whether to disable checks when this dependency fails.
+If omitted, this dependency object is treated as host dependency. child_host_name       |**Required.** The child host. child_service_name    |**Optional.** The child service.
+If omitted, this dependency object is treated as host dependency. disable_checks        |**Optional.** Whether to disable checks when this dependency fails.
 Defaults to false. disable_notifications |**Optional.** Whether to disable notifications when this dependency fails.
 Defaults to true. ignore_soft_states    |**Optional.** Whether to ignore soft states for the reachability calculation.
 Defaults to true.